yossef-elmahdy/technical-assessment/quality-versioning-management/README.md

 # Quality and Versioning Mechanisms
-At this point, we need to establish mechanisms to ensure the quality of data whenever new data is added on a periodic basis (daily, weekly, monthly, ...etc).
+At this point, we need to establish mechanisms to ensure the quality of data whenever new data is added periodically (daily, weekly, monthly, ...etc).

-Also, we need to make sure of keeping the history of the data and any changes can happen on it, this can be acheived by ***logging*** for any create, update or delete of data records.
+Also, we need to make sure of keeping the history of the data and any changes that can happen to it, this can be achieved by ***logging*** for any creation, update, or deletion of data records.

 ## Data Quality Management
-We can use several methods or implemntations to make sure that the quality of data is acceptable based on our defined criteria:
+We can use several methods or implementations to make sure that the quality of data is acceptable based on our defined criteria:
 1. **Implement Constraints and Checks:** As we did for our data, I've used constraints like (NOT NULL, UNIQUE, FOREIGN KEY) and other data validation checks (e.g., CHECK constraints, triggers) to enforce data quality rules at the database level.
 This ensures that incoming data meets predefined criteria.

 2. **Regular Data Quality Checks:** Schedule regular data quality checks to monitor adherence to defined metrics and identify any anomalies or discrepancies.